 AB 9 gives employees more time to bring discrimination claims by extending the deadline to file a verified complaint with the FEHA for employment discrimination claims from one to three years.

-AB 9 imposes a statute of limitations period that is six-times the length of the federal standard and three-times the length of the current state standard.
+AB 9 imposes a statute of limitations period that is six-times the length of the federal standard and three-times the range of the current state standard.
 Notably, the bill does not revive claims already lapsed under current law.

 AB 51 prohibits employers from requiring employees or applicants to waive any right, forum, or procedure for a violation of FEHA or the Labor Code as a condition of employment.
 It also prohibits employers from threatening, retaliating or discriminating against, or terminating employees or applicants because they refused to waive any such right, forum, or procedure.
-In addition to outlawing mandatory arbitration agreements, AB 51 also prohibits arbitration agreements that require employees to opt out of a waiver “or take any affirmative action in order to preserve their rights.”
+In addition to outlawing mandatory arbitration agreements, AB 51 also prohibits arbitration agreements that require employees to opt-out of a waiver “or take any affirmative action to preserve their rights.”

 As a result, effective January 1, 2020, an employer may only enter into an arbitration agreement or class action or jury trial waiver with a California employee if that employee voluntarily and affirmatively chooses to enter into such an agreement or waiver.